AlexNguyen244/casebase-takehome/server/README.md

-# CaseBase Backend
+# CaseBase Server

-FastAPI backend for the CaseBase platform with AWS S3 integration for PDF document management.
+FastAPI server for the CaseBase platform with AWS S3 integration for PDF document management.

 ## Features